 - What is Ashgabat Agreement?

 - Relevance of INSTC to India (Economic and Strategic Dimensions)

 - International North-South Transport Corridor (INSTC) – Role of India

 What is Ashgabat Agreement?

 The Ashgabat Agreement can be defined as a multimodal transportation agreement that takes into account the creation of an international transport and transit corridor linking the Persian Gulf and Central Asia.
 Road, rail, and maritime transportation will all be included in the multimodal corridor.

-The goal of this agreement is to establish the shortest trade route feasible between the nations of Central Asia and the ports of Iran and Omani ports.
+This agreement aims to create the quickest commercial route possible between the countries of Central Asia and the Iranian and Omani ports.

 - It is a multimodal transport agreement involving the Persian Gulf and Central Asia.

-- The original signatories of the Ashgabat Agreement were Iran, Turkmenistan, Oman, and Uzbekistan.
+- The Ashgabat Agreement has four original signatories.
+They are Iran, Turkmenistan, Oman, and Uzbekistan.

 - Kazakhstan became a signatory in February 2018, and this agreement is expected to continue to be revised as needed.